Seed Grant Program

 • Significance

-Potential for project to make a significant impact.
+Potential to make a significant impact on area of study.

 • Approach